Alec Baldwin faces new lawsuit over shooting on ‘Rust’ set - NewsBreak

 Baldwin has not publicly responded to either suit.
 He said on video Oct.
 30 that the shooting was a “one-in-a-trillion event” saying, “We were a very, very well-oiled crew shooting a film together and then this horrible event happened.”

-Mitchell’s suit alleges that the armorer on the production, Hannah Gutierrez Reed, had minimal experience, and she was hired as one of several cost-cutting measures that proved dangerous.Family, friends pay tribute to cinematographer killed on ‘Rust’ movie set
+Mitchell’s suit alleges that the armorer on the production, Hannah Gutierrez Reed, had minimal experience, and she was hired as one of several cost-cutting measures that proved dangerous.‘She always inspected the rounds’: “Rust” film armorer says someone may have put bullet in gun

 It says she violated protocol by allowing guns and ammunition to be unattended during a lunch break.